 Can an employer retaliate against an employee for asking questions about not being paid minimum wage or for asserting any rights under the Fair Wages and Healthy Families Act?

 No. The Fair Wages and Healthy Families Act (the "Act") prohibits an employer from discriminating or retaliating against an employee or other person for asserting any right under the Act.
-Additionally, if an employer takes an adverse action against an employee within 90 days of the employee asserting a right employer takes an adverse action against an employee within 90 days of the employee asserting a ri under the Act, retaliated against the employee will be presumed.
+Additionally, if an employer takes an adverse action against an employee within 90 days of the employee asserting a right under the Act, retaliated against the employee will be presumed.
 This presumption can only be overcome if the employer shows by clear and convincing evidence that the action taken against the employee was for a permissible reason.